lawrab/nixos-config/README.md

 - `secrets.nix` - Your personal secrets (never committed)
 - `wallpapers/` - Add your own wallpapers here
-- `theme/theme.nix` - Customize colors and styling
+- `theme/theme.nix` - Customise colours and styling
 - Any configuration in `home/` - Tweak application settings

 ### Files You Should Be Careful With